Philippians Chapter Two

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded,
+Therefore, if you have any encouragement for me from your being in union with the Messiah, any comfort flowing from love, any fellowship with me in the Spirit, or any compassion and sympathy, then complete my joy by having a common purpose and a common love,

 Paul was a logical man and, when he uses the word "if", he is not using it in a conditional sense.
 A better sense of what he is saying would be to use the word "since".
 He is saying that since we have the joy of knowing Christ as our Savior and even have the Spirit of God in us then our way of thinking should be the same as His.
 Paul is saying that their salvation brought him joy but this joy is not complete unless he knows that the people that he had brought to the Lord were growing in their faith.